dmarti/simple-sabotage-software/README.md

 <blockquote>The saboteur may have to reverse his thinking, and he should be told this in so many words.
 Where he formerly thought of keeping his tools sharp, he should now let them grow dull; surfaces that formerly were lubricated now should be sanded; normally diligent, he should now be lazy and careless; and so on.
 Once he is encouraged to think backwards about himself and the objects of his everyday life, the saboteur will see many opportunities in his immediate environment which cannot possibly be seen from a distance.
 A state of mind should be encouraged that anything can be sabotaged.</blockquote>

 Today, many of us have experienced dysfunctional software projects.
-Thinking about what went wrong and cost us time in the past can help slow down or prevent the delivery of evil software projects of the future.
+Copying what went wrong and cost us time in the past can help slow down or prevent the delivery of evil software projects of the future.

 ## Code